Hakkarian/gulp-test/README.md

 # Kiwi Eco Box
-A responsive one-page application, created with HTML5, CSS3 and TS.
+A responsive one-page application, created with HTML5, SCSS, CSS3, JS and TS.

 ## Table of Contents